adamsmd/emacs-preload/README.md

 ## Examples

-If you do not care about the details, just use `emacs-preload run` instead of `emacs`, and the tool will take care of the test.
+If you do not care about the details, just use `emacs-preload run` instead of `emacs`, and the tool will take care of the rest.

-The first run after a boot will be as slow as a normal `emacs` startup as there are no servers preloaded yet.
+The first run after a system boot will be as slow as a normal `emacs` startup as there are no servers preloaded yet.
 After that, the pool is automatically repopulated, and later runs should be much faster.
-(See "How fast is the startup?" in the FAQ for performance metrics.)
+(See "How fast is it?" in FAQ section of the `README` for performance metrics.)

 You can avoid this initial slowness by populating the server pool in advance with `emacs-preload start`.
 In fact, `run` populates